WildSprat/ntru_solver/README.md

 The seeds for all dimensions can be found in seeds.txt

-Our implementation as input NTRU Challenges from [NTRU Securty Innovation Inc.](https://web.archive.org/web/20160310141551/https://www.securityinnovation.com/uploads/ntru-challenge-parameter-sets-and-public-keys-new.pdf).
-Add NTRU type `C`, `--h` option to include the public key provided by the challenges, and `--lattice_type=challenge` like so
+To attack NTRU Challenges from [Security Innovation Inc.](https://web.archive.org/web/20160310141551/https://www.securityinnovation.com/uploads/ntru-challenge-parameter-sets-and-public-keys-new.pdf) add NTRU type `C`, `--h` option to include the public key provided by the challenges, and `--lattice_type=challenge` like so
 ```
 python attack_ntru.py C 113 -q=1024 --verbose=True --threads=256 --bkz_alg=pump_n_jump  --lattice_type=challenge --dump=True --h="[1021, 344, 107, 401, 913, 817, 980, 271, 512, 110, 957, 736, 920, 275, 807, 210, 41, 65, 280, 161, 588, 561, 312, 252, 472, 158, 999, 963, 906, 519, 40, 447, 885, 970, 1015, 234, 534, 512, 47, 899, 630, 654, 548, 113, 410, 798, 908, 758, 443, 44, 690, 380, 672, 143, 732, 142, 191, 129, 97, 606, 993, 944, 399, 138, 260, 745, 561, 428, 813, 459, 853, 604, 990, 813, 533, 37, 334, 143, 601, 389, 473, 713, 770, 7, 641, 246, 417, 782, 731, 562, 908, 789, 285, 320, 534, 271, 676, 1, 813, 788, 462, 169, 634, 986, 592, 168, 110, 648, 310, 502, 946, 1001, 772]"
 ```